Ben Affleck Is Trying To Be Better For His Kids And Jennifer Garner

 “Most of my grandparents are alcoholics,” he said.
 “My father is an alcoholic, as bad as you can be, and he’s been sober for about 30 years.
 I’ve been sober for about six years.”

-He also brought up the difficulty of dealing with addiction while famous, and shared his own experiences regarding rehab and the paparazzi.
+He also brought up the difficulty of dealing with addiction while famous and shared his own experiences regarding rehab and the paparazzi.

 “It can’t be easier to have everybody looking at you and taking your picture as you’re walking out of an intervention.
 I don’t envy that.
 I saw my father struggle with it for many years and nobody was following him around with cameras and stuff.
 It’s not a great look.
 But on the other hand, it’s nothing to be ashamed of and it’s good that he’s taken care of.”